 A new diuretic tablet for high blood pressure, upset her at one point and she was hospitalised for a couple of weeks to stabilize that.
 This was not without worries of exacerbation of confusion etc.

 During all this I managed to give her a nominal level of supplements (including home-grown wheat-grass juice) each day in the hospital, gradually increasing them to "nutrient saturation" again after she was home.

-We stuck to the Body Electronics plan as best we could.. but unfortunately, without the greatly needed support for this, it was very difficult to complete much in the way of pointholding.
+We stuck to the Body Electronics plan as best we could.. but unfortunately, without the greatly needed family and medical support for this, it was very difficult to complete much in the way of pointholding.

 What we did complete though was very worthwhile: during the month of August, after a couple of sessions on cervical vertebra 1 points, we mangaed to complete the STO's.
 These are bilateral points at the top of the neck area which are the starting points for regrowing nerve supply to the body.

 These took five hours over two sessions of pointholding, two days apart.
 In between, we attended a physiotherapy appointment which was positive but did not show anything by way of major improvement.